utndatasystems/parachute/README.md

-# Parachute: Single-Pass Bi-Directional Information Passing.
+# Parachute: Single-Pass Bi-Directional Information Passing

 If you just want to run JOB, follow these steps.